Mortgage Rate Forecast Canada 2024 – 2025

 It is known in economics, and as recently mentioned by the Central Bank of Canada, that it takes 12-24 months for a single interest rate hike to ‘trickle through’ or have a full effect on slowing an economy.
 While the first small 0.25% interest rate hike in Canada happened in March 2022, as of August 2024, we just now witnessing the full effects of the rate hikes of 2022-2023.

 As 2024 comes to an end, even with decreasing rates, we will still likely see the restrictive effects of 2022 and 2023 rate increases build momentum.
-For example, as 2% range fixed mortgages renew into 4% range fixed mortgage rates, and as already extreme rents push higher, this continues to pull discretionary spending out of the economy.
+For example, as 2% range fixed mortgages renew into 4% range fixed mortgage rates, this continues to pull discretionary spending out of the economy.

 So it is important to keep in perspective that: